msvest/edinburgh-airbnb-may2020/README.md

 ## Files

-* 'listings.csv' contains data on Edinburgh AirBnB properties, as compiled on 27th May, 2020.
+* 'listings.csv.gz' contains data on Edinburgh AirBnB properties, as compiled on 27th May, 2020.
 * 'AirBnB Edinburgh Data Investigation.ipynb' contains all of the code investigating the data.

 ## Summary of Results